 Gloucester’s branch of the Salvation Army will join in the charity’s Christmas Present Appeal, asking people to support their local centre by donating new unwrapped toys and gifts for children who might not otherwise receive a Christmas present.

-Those wanting to get involved can head to the Gloucester Salvation Army Corps with their donation by Sunday 3 December 2017, while there’s also the chance to donate regular and one-off gifts to help the organisation’s ongoing work.
+Those wanting to get involved can head to the Gloucester Salvation Army Corps with their donation by Sunday 2 December 2018.
+There’s even the chance to drop off gifts inside The Entertainer store inside “King’s Walk Gloucester:”https://www.soglos.com/shopping/shopping-centre/38153/Kings-Walk-Gloucester, where a donation point will be signposted.

 For more information visit salvationarmy.org.uk directly.

-A national charity organisation with a number of foodbanks across the county, The Trussell Trust will support people facing hunger during the winter by teaming up with Tesco and FareShare for the UK’s biggest food collection, #EveryCanHelps.
+A national charity organisation with a number of foodbanks across the county, The Trussell Trust supports people facing hunger during the winter by teaming up with Tesco and FareShare for the UK’s biggest food collection, #EveryCanHelps.

-Taking place from Thursday 30 November to Saturday 2 December 2017, the charity urges people to get involved by donating food, collecting it, or spreading the word, with the ultimate aim to stop UK hunger.
+Taking place from Thursday 29 November to Saturday 1 December 2018, the charity urges people to get involved by donating food, collecting it, or spreading the word, with the ultimate aim to stop UK hunger.
+The majority of Tesco stores in Gloucestershire are taking part.

 For more information visit trusselltrust.org directly.